johnnymatthews/learning-aion/3-vote-with-aion/README.md

 # Vote with Aion

-In this project, we've created a voting DApp in which you can vote on polls, create polls, or close polls from a javascript frontend.
+In this project, we've created a voting DApp in which you can vote in polls, create polls, or close polls from a javascript frontend.
 The backend was created using a Java smart-contract and the javascript frontend is split into a voters page and an admins page.

-The Java smart-contract was tested and deployed with the [Aion4j IntelliJ plugin](https://beta-docs.aion.network/developers/tools/intellij-plugin/overview/), however the [Maven CLI](https://beta-docs.aion.network/developers/tools/maven-cli/overview/) tool will work just as well.
+The Java smart-contract was tested and deployed with the [Aion4j IntelliJ plugin](https://beta-docs.aion.network/developers/tools/intellij-plugin/overview/), however, the [Maven CLI](https://beta-docs.aion.network/developers/tools/maven-cli/overview/) tool will work just as well.

-The Java class allows the owner, the account which deployed it,to publish or close questions and any account on the network is able to vote on each of those polls once.
+The Java class allows the owner, the account which deployed it, to publish or close questions and any account on the network can vote on each of those polls once.

 ## Running the Project